-It’s amazing to watch the conveyors shuttling our reusable plastic containers (RPCs) through warehouse automation, and to see how robotic layer pickers sort crates precisely.
+It’s amazing to watch the conveyors shuttling our reusable packaging containers (RPCs) through warehouse automation, and to see how robotic layer pickers sort crates precisely.
 And automated systems function well with IFCO RPCs, because our containers perfectly meet the requirements.

 Our RPCs have an interlocking design, so stacks don’t tilt.
 Because our range of containers guarantees the same footprint, they provide secure stacking of various produce types.
 Having standard sizes also offers a big advantage for the automatic order pickers, and the entire process becomes much more efficient.